Emmotes/ic_spoilers/docs/baldric.md

     "id": 2391,
     "flavour_text": "",
     "description": {
-        "desc": "Bosses have a $amount chance to drop twice as many gems, but non boss area quest requirements are increased by 100%."
+        "desc": "Bosses have a $amount% chance to drop twice as many gems, but non boss area quest requirements are increased by 100%."
     },
     "effect_keys": [
         {